JuanJoseGonGi/icursive-nerd-font/README.md

+## Preview

+For a preview of all available fonts, see [this post](https://www.sainnhe.dev/post/icursive-nerd-font-preview/).

 ## Introduction

 Many vscode users use fonts like this with some themes that support italics, I want to do the same in vim.
 I've tried [FiraCodeiScript](https://github.com/kencrocken/FiraCodeiScript), [Operator Mono](https://www.typography.com/fonts/operator/styles) and [Dank Mono](https://dank.sh/) but their support for nerd font symbols is not very good.